-Tensions between the United States and Germany had been tense since the end of World War I. Nazi leader Adolf Hitler saw the United States as a weak yet overbearing nation that consistently meddled in the affairs of other nations.
+Tensions between the United States and Germany had continued since the end of World War I. Nazi party leader Adolf Hitler saw the United States as a weak yet overbearing nation that consistently meddled in the affairs of other nations.
 Hitler saw the USA as an ideological enemy, racially mixed and therefore inferior.
 He also assumed America would be busy fighting Japan while Germany concentrated on taking over the USSR.
 With the threat from the USSR vanquished he would then be free to finish off Britain with little interference from the Americans.

 The party came to see the Treaty of Versailles, the agreement that ended World War I, as responsible for the destruction of German pride and success.
 The Treaty of Versailles had been predominantly constructed by the Allied nations of the English, French, and the United States.
 The treaty was designed in such a matter that Germany would be punished severely for its role in World War I, yet it should be lenient enough to allow Germany to resist the communist movement that was underway in the USSR.